Bleach season 1

-The The Substitute Shinigami arc (死神代行篇, Shinigami Daikō-hen) is the first season of the Bleach anime television series.
+The Substitute Shinigami arc (死神代行篇, Shinigami Daikō-hen) is the first season of the Bleach anime television series.
 The episodes are directed by Noriyuki Abe, and produced by TV Tokyo, Dentsu, and Studio Pierrot.
 In the English release by Viz Media, the title is changed to simply The Substitute.
 The season adapts the first eight volumes (chapters 1–70) of Tite Kubo's Bleach manga series, spanning twenty episodes.
 The episodes' plot covers the adventures of a high school student Ichigo Kurosaki after becoming a Soul Reaper and assuming the duties of Soul Reaper Rukia Kuchiki.

 The first season aired from October 2004 to February 2005 on TV Tokyo.
 The first English airing of the series was from September 2006 to January 2007.
 It was shown on YTV's Bionix programming block in Canada and Cartoon Network's Adult Swim in the United States, with Bionix airing the show one day sooner.
 The arc started airing in the United Kingdom starting in September 2007 on AnimeCentral.

 The episodes use three pieces of theme music: one opening theme and two ending themes.
 The opening theme is Orange Range's single "Asterisk".
 The ending theme for the first thirteen episodes is "Life is Like a Boat" by Rie Fu, while the remaining seven used "Thank You!!" by Home Made Kazoku.

 The arc was released on five DVD compilations, each containing four episodes of the show.
 They were released in Japan from February 2 to June 1, 2005.
 Viz Media's release of the DVDs was made from November 5 to July 31, 2007.
 The first of these compilations, with art featuring the series main character Ichigo Kurosaki, was nominated at the American Anime Awards in 2007 for best DVD package design.
 A DVD collection box, containing all twenty episodes of the arc, was released by Viz Media on October 30, 2007.
 Manga Entertainment released two DVDs containing the first season in the United Kingdom on November 5, 2007, and March 3, 2008.
 A compilation of these two volumes was released on May 5, 2008.